Makeen-khattab/Digital-Multimeter/README.md

 # Project Description: **Digital Multimeter (DMM) with AVR Microcontroller**

-This project implements a Digital Multimeter (DMM) using an AVR microcontroller (likely ATmega32).
+This project implements a Digital Multimeter (DMM) using an AVR microcontroller.
 It measures voltage (AC/DC), current, and resistance, with results displayed on an LCD.
 User interaction is handled via a keypad for mode and range selection.

 ## Core Modules
 - ADC Driver